 03 of 10

 Benjamin Moore Citra Lime is a fresh green paint color that is perfect for the young nature lover.
-This is a yellow-green color that works well with natural wood tones and warm neutrals.
+This is a blue-green color that works well with natural wood tones and cool neutrals.
 On the other end of the spectrum, Citra Lime would be fun with deep teal or dark blue-green colors, for a beach-inspired bedroom.

 04 of 10